jumpinjackie/forge-e33-mod/design/MULTICOLOR.md

 Whoo
 1UB
 Instant
-Tap all creatures your opponents control.
-They don't untap during their controllers' next untap steps.
+Tap all creatures your opponents control, then put a stun counter on each of those creatures.

 Fuse (You may cast one or both halves of this card from your hand.)
 ```